dfinity/examples/rust/composite_query/README.md

 # Using the canister

+Now we add some key value pairs to via the frontend canister.

 ```
-$ dfx canister call data_partition put '(1:nat, 1337:nat)'
+$ dfx canister call kv_frontend put '(1:nat, 1337:nat)'
 (null)
-$ dfx canister call data_partition put '(1:nat, 42:nat)'
+$ dfx canister call kv_frontend put '(1:nat, 42:nat)'
 (opt (1_337 : nat))
 ```

-Although we have directly inserted a new key value pair to the data partition (which we really should not), we can retrieve it via the frontend canister.
+Note that the first call to `put` is slow, since the data partitions have to be created first.

 ```
 $ dfx canister call kv_frontend get '(1:nat)'